 David Beckham left Manchester United for Real Madrid in 2003 in real life, but in the game, he stayed at Old Trafford until 2009, at which point he signed for Notts County of the Championship.
 After a two-year spell, he became manager of Wigan at the age of 36.
 Two months into the job and he has an unbeaten record of four wins and two draws.

 We can’t mention Lampard without mentioning Steven Gerrard, so for comparison: Gerrard only earned two more caps at ten, also moved to Portugal for a couple of seasons (Benfica) and then moved back.
-Aged 31, he’s just helped Carlisle to mid table finish in the Premier League, alongside Jamie Carragher and Francis Jeffers.
+Aged 31, he’s just helped Carlisle to a mid-table finish in the Premier League, alongside Jamie Carragher and Francis Jeffers.
 Gerrard thinks the latter is an essential squad member.

 Championship Manager Legends